 The magical island of Capri has charmed visitors for centuries, from great Roman Emperors to famous playwrights and celebrities of all times: join the island jet set with an exclusive boat trip to Capri from Sorrento.
 On board of an elegant “gozzo”, with an experienced skipper and just 8 guests, you will discover the most beloved island in the world.
 Visit the Blue Grotto and kiss under the Faraglioni sea stacks, swim and snorkel in the clear waters and enjoy some free time on the island to shop in high-end boutiques or have a gelato in the Piazzetta.

-The price includes: Pick-up from/to hotel – Professional skipper – English speaking assistant – Dry snacks – Alcoholic and non-alcoholic beverages.
+The price includes: Pick-up from/to hotel – Professional skipper English speaking – Snacks – Light lunch on board (Caprese sandwich with mozzarella and tomato) – Alcoholic and non-alcoholic beverages.

 Do not forget: Swimsuit – Beach towel – Sunscreen – Sun hat – Camera.